 Many patients are not aware that periodontal maintenance is the only sure way to keep gum disease from returning.
 Periodontal maintenance is regularly performed at certain intervals after procedures such as scaling and root planing.
 Periodontal maintenance includes the removal of plaque and tartar, scaling and tooth planing and polishing.
-Your dentist will determine the frequency the periodontal maintenance is needed.
+Our dentist in Layton, UT will determine the frequency the periodontal maintenance is needed.

 Throughout the medical field, a biopsy is simply the removal of a tissue sample to determine if it is diseases.
 In dentistry, teeth and gums are sent for biopsy.
 The role of a biopsy in the dental industry is to diagnose oral cancer.
 In these instances, a brush biopsy is used to identify oral lesions that warrant further attention.

 If you have unexplained lesions in your mouth, they need to be examined by a dentist.
 They may or may not be cancerous, but they need medical attention nonetheless.

 Sometimes the effects of periodontal disease create permanent changes in the tooth and gum structure that will cause issues in the future.
 Enlarged gum pockets between the tooth and the gum line are common after having advanced gum disease.
 Sometimes these gaps are cosmetic in nature, and affect the appearance of the gums.
 More commonly, the gaps put the teeth at future risk for tooth and gum disease, as they are just one more place that plaque and bacteria can collect.
 Pocket reduction surgery is designed to thwart the after effects of periodontal disease and restore your mouth to a healthy state.